Project Blue Beauty

 Welcome to Project Blue Beauty, a platform to spotlight the brands that are using their business to create a better, bluer planet.
 Green initiatives, like recycling and using sustainable supplies, are important steps to creating a more eco-friendly business.
 Blue initiatives take it a step further.
 They are intentional actions to positively impact not only the business, but the community, oceans, air and planet at large.
 Project Blue Beauty connects you with brands and informs you of their blue initiatives, from reduced packaging to ingredient transparency to environmental philanthropy.

+Our Founder Jeannie Jarnot realized that many green beauty brands were already taking action to go blue and give back to our precious planet.
+And Project Blue Beauty is a way we can celebrate these initiatives, share best practices and inspire even more action.
 Beauty Heroes is embracing Blue Beauty in ways big and small.
 Our partnership with 5 Gyres inspired us to launch glass straws and eco-luxurious utensil sets in our Beauty Store, include plastic free tips in our monthly brochures, as well as actively minimize the amount of 100% recyclable packaging our customers receive with their online orders from our in-house fulfillment center.
 This is just the beginning!
-Discover what our clean beauty brands are doing every day to progress from green to blue sustainability.
+Discover what our clean beauty brands are doing every day to be beyond being green and go blue!

 Agent Nateur sources nearly all of our ingredients in Europe, not only for their superior quality, but because the ingredients are non-GMO, wild crafted or organic.
 They have a close relationship with all of their farmers and visit their farms to make sure they are not using any pesticides on their crops.
 They don’t use inner components in any of their boxes and are in the process of switching half of their products to glass packaging.
 Because of their cool climate in their production facility, they don’t use any air-conditioning or fans.
 Agent Nateur donates to holistic breast cancer foundations as well as HealthCorps, whose mission is to teach high school students the importance of eating organic and meditating.